Hatfield Marine Science Center

+The Hatfield Marine Science Center (HMSC) is Oregon State University's (OSU) coastal campus for marine science research, education and outreach.
+HMSC encompasses OSU Marine Operations, PacWave and the Port Orford Field Station.

-The Hatfield Marine Science Center (HMSC) is a marine science research and education center next to Yaquina Bay of the Pacific Ocean in the U.S. state of Oregon.
-It is operated by Oregon State University in cooperation with five state and federal agencies co-located on site.
+The main HMSC facility is located in Newport, Oregon, next to Yaquina Bay of the Pacific Ocean.
+It is operated by Oregon State University in cooperation with six state and federal agencies co-located on site.
+These agencies include NOAA, USDA, EPA, USFWS, ODFW, Oregon Sea Grant.

 Named after Mark Hatfield, a former U.S. Senator from Oregon, the HMSC occupies a 49 acre site in Newport.